NBA Rumors: L.A. Lakers Could Offer Kuzma, McGee, And Caldwell-Pope For Bradley Beal, ‘Sportskeeda’ Suggests

 However, if they underperform early in the 2019-20 NBA season, it is highly likely that the Lakers will seek for a roster upgrade before the 2020 February NBA trade deadline.
 To acquire Bradley Beal from the Wizards, Sportskeeda suggested that the Lakers could offer a trade package including Kyle Kuzma, JaVale McGee, and Kentavious Caldwell-Pope.
 Both teams will be needing to wait until mid-December to make the deal since McGee and Caldwell-Pope just signed new contracts in the 2019 NBA free agency.

 Trading Kyle Kuzma, whom they refused to send to the New Orleans Pelicans in the Anthony Davis blockbuster deal, is undeniably a tough decision for the Lakers, but it will definitely be worth it if it means acquiring a player of Bradley Beal’s caliber.
-The potential acquisition of Beal would give the Lakers a real “Big Three” which would give them a better chance of fully dominating the deep Western Conference and winning the 2020 NBA championship title.
+The potential acquisition of Beal would give the Lakers a real “Big Three” which would strengthen their chance of fully dominating the deep Western Conference and winning the NBA championship title next season.